Top 10 Types of Network Switches - Qiling

 1. Unmanaged switches

-Unlike managed switches, they are cheaper with set configurations; often used to expand LAN's Ethernet connection and transmit data via MAC addresses to local devices.
-User has few alternatives, and poor capability makes them unreliable for enterprise applications.
+Unlike managed switches, unmanaged switches are cheaper and come with set configurations.
+They are often used to expand LAN's Ethernet connection and transmit data to local devices via MAC addresses.
+However, users have limited alternatives and poor capabilities, making them unreliable for enterprise applications.

 2. Managed switches

-These are popular in enterprise settings because they enable administrators to perform dynamic configurations like creating virtual LANs for splitting local networks into smaller parts.
-Also, troubleshooting information is enabled by its protocol agents.
+In enterprise settings, these are popular because they allow administrators to dynamically configure settings like creating virtual LANs to split local networks into smaller parts, and provide troubleshooting information through protocol agents.

 3. Smart switches

-A miniature but less expensive version of the conventionally managed switch, they are more advanced than an unmanaged switch.
-They are suitable for small networks with fewer features and budgets than fully controllable ones.
+A miniaturized and cost-effective version of the conventional switch, smart switches offer more features than unmanaged switches but fewer than fully controllable ones.
+They are suitable for small networks with limited features and budgets.

 4. LAN (Local Area Network) switches